top of page

 (associated project with the Fifth Australian Sculpture Triennial).

-1989-90: Projections 1, 11, 111, outdoor site specific projections, Essex, UK.
+1989-90: Projections 1, 11, 111, outdoor site-specific projections, Essex, UK.

 1988: Twelve Artists, University Gallery, Melbourne University.

-A System of Differences, Some Recent Abstract Art (curated by Louis Neri), Gertrude Contemporary, Melbourne.
+A System of Differences, Some Recent Abstract Art (curated by Louis Neri), Gertrude

 Site of Execution, Australian Centre for Contemporary Art, Melbourne.